professormahi/awesome-services-4-iranian-developers/readme.md

 - [Taskulu](https://taskulu.com/fa/) - Iranian alternative for Trello.
 - [Trello](https://trello.com/) - Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.

+#### Meeting Platform
+- [Gharar](https://gharar.ir/) - Iranian customized version of Jitsi.
+- [Jitsi](https://meet.jit.si/) - Jitsi is a collection of free and open-source multiplatform voice, video conferencing and instant messaging applications for the web platform, Windows, Linux, macOS, iOS and Android.

+#### Meeting Scheduler
+- [ZEEG](https://zeeg.me/) - Schedule meetings and meetups without any hassle!
+Zeeg connects with your calendars and shows your availability to your audience based on your preferences, consolidated on one page.
+No more last minute and conflicting meetings.

 #### Project and SourceCode Management
 - [Azure DevOps Server](https://azure.microsoft.com/en-gb/services/devops/server/) - Azure DevOps Server is a Microsoft product that provides version control, reporting, requirements management, project management, automated builds, lab management, testing and release management capabilities.
 It covers the entire application lifecycle, and enables DevOps capabilities.
 - [Gitlab](https://about.gitlab.com/) - GitLab is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open-source license, developed by GitLab Inc.